ashishu007/ashishu007.github.io/blog/_posts/2020-06-22-Data-to-Text-Generation.md

 First, I'll start with a small introduction on Natural Language Generation (NLG).
 In NLG, the requirement is to generate a textual output for a given input (in some format).

 There are several real-world applications to text generation.
-Let's discuss some examples.
+Here are some examples.

 <!-- <table>
     <tr>